 The following Work It Out feature provides step by step guidance for this concept of utility-maximizing choices.

 The general rule, , means that the last dollar spent on each good provides exactly the same marginal utility.
-So:
+This is the case at point S. So:

 Step 1.
 If we traded a dollar more of movies for a dollar more of T-shirts, the marginal utility gained from T-shirts would exactly offset the marginal utility lost from fewer movies.
 In other words, the net gain would be zero.